mikey-t/dotnet-react-sandbox/README.md

 - Functionality to enable/disable email verification functionality so you can register new accounts without setting up email sending.
 - Docker config/plumbing to generate a deployable image.
 - Move out boilerplate gulpfile commands to something like CRA's react-scripts.
+- Generator scripts:
+  - Script that sets up dependencies (ensure windows/mac/linux support)
-- Generator script that takes in things like project name and local url and sets up a new project.
+  - Script that takes in things like project name and local url and completely sets up a new project
-- More docs on how to do various things
+- More docs on how to do various things:
   - How to create a new controller
   - Dependency injection notes
   - Use of main and test DB to easily write data based unit tests without altering main DB data and with the ability to safely run destructive data unit tests without breaking anything.